Evaluating Human-Language Model Interaction: Experiments

-Dialogue is a natural and flexible way to engage in communication, which makes it an intuitive and popular mode of interaction for \lms.
-In this section, we evaluate human-\lm interaction in the context of open-ended dialogue about social situations (henceforth social dialogue).
-We defer related work and experimental details to Appendix~\ref{app:dialogue} for space.
+Dialogue is a natural and flexible way to engage in communication, which makes it an intuitive and popular mode of interaction for LMs.
+In this section, we evaluate human-LM interaction in the context of open-ended dialogue about social situations (henceforth social dialogue).

 \paragraph{Task.} We consider the task where given a social \emph{scenario}, users converse with a system (or chatbot) about the scenario.
 Users initiate the conversation and take turns with the chatbot to carry out the conversation until users choose to finish it.
-We randomly select ten scenarios from the \empathetic \citep{rashkin2019towards} and \commonsense datasets \citep{zhou2021commonsense}.
+We randomly select ten scenarios from the \empathetic \citep{rashkin2019towards} and \commonsense datasets \citep{zhou2021commonsense} after manually filtering out potentially sensitive and upsetting scenarios from the validation and test sets of the datasets.

-\paragraph{System logic.} \looseness-1 Figure~\ref{fig:dialogue:interface} shows a dialogue system \textimp{state} consisting of scenario, dialogue history, and user input and possible \textimp{actions}: pressing a key to modify user input, clicking the ``send'' button to submit their input, and finishing the dialogue.
-When users click the ``send'' button, the system creates a prompt with five dialogue examples for in-context learning and the current dialogue history, invokes an \lm with the prompt, fetches a completion, and shows the completion in the dialogue history in the interface (\showoutputs).
-See Appendix~\ref{app:dialogue:adaptation} for details on \createprompt and \adaptlm.
+\paragraph{System logic.} Figure~\ref{fig:dialogue:interface} shows a dialogue system \textimp{state} consisting of scenario, dialogue history, and user input and possible \textimp{actions}: pressing a key to modify user input, clicking the ``send'' button to submit their input, and finishing the dialogue.
+When users click the ``send'' button, the system creates a prompt with five dialogue examples for in-context learning and the current dialogue history, invokes an LM with the prompt, fetches a completion, and shows the completion in the dialogue history in the interface (\showoutputs).

+In the dialogue system, \createprompt creates a prompt by concatenating four example dialogues for in-context learning and the current dialogue history.
+While doing so, we omit the scenario information as the scenario is only known to the user.
+For \adaptlm, we use \topk $= 50$ and \temperature $= 0.9$ for decoding parameters and use HTML tags to delineate a conversation and the turns within.

 \paragraph{User study procedure.} We recruited a total of 189 crowd workers (or users) on Amazon Mechanical Turk.
 For each of the scenarios and models, we had three users each produce a dialogue.
 To ensure each dialogue is long enough, the interface allowed users to finish the conversation only after taking more than ten turns or exceeding 250 words in total.
 At the end of the conversation, users completed a survey about their experience.